Gigantopithecus: Growth

 A Gigantopithecus permanent third molar, based on an approximate 600–800 days required for the enamel on the cusps to form (which is quite long), was estimated to have taken four years to form, which is within the range (albeit, far upper range) of what is exhibited in humans and chimpanzees.
 Like many other fossil apes, the rate of enamel formation near the enamel-dentine junction (dentine is the nerve-filled layer beneath the enamel) was estimated to begin at about 4 μm per day; this is seen in only baby teeth for modern apes.

 Protein sequencing of Gigantopithecus enamel identified alpha-2-HS-glycoprotein (AHSG), which, in modern apes, is important in bone and dentine mineralisation.
 Because it was found in enamel, and not dentine, AHSG may have been an additional component in Gigantopithecus teeth which facilitated biomineralisation of enamel during prolonged amelogenesis (enamel growth).

 Pathology

 Gigantopithecus molars have a high cavity rate of 11%, which could mean fruit was commonly included in its diet.
 The molars from Gigantopithecus Cave frequently exhibit pitting enamel hypoplasia, where the enamel improperly forms with pits and grooves.
 This can be caused by malnutrition during growth years, which could point to periodic food shortages, though it can also be induced by other factors.

 Specimen PA1601-1 from Yanliang Cave shows evidence of tooth loss of the right second molar before the eruption of the neighboring third molar (which grew slantedly), which suggests this individual was able to survive for a long time despite impaired chewing abilities.

+Gigantopithecus as well as orangutan fossil teeth from Queque, Shuangtan, and Chuifeng cave systems have high levels of lead, some upwards of 50 parts per million.
+Concentrations this high may have caused lead poisoning, which can affect general health, development, and social behaviour.